-Reason for position People were given the option to comment on why they supported or did not support the proposed name.
-Most common reasons given in support of the proposal were: - It is important to recognise Aboriginal culture and history through naming (55% / 18 people) - The use of local Aboriginal language in naming is meaningful (45% / 15 people) Most common reasons given in objection to the proposal were: - The word is difficult to pronounce (45% / 13 people) - Concerns that one continuous stretch of road will have three names (17% / - 5 people) Appendices
+Reason for position

+People were given the option to comment on why they supported or did not support the proposed name.

+Most common reasons given in support of the proposal were:

+- It is important to recognise Aboriginal culture and history through naming (55% / 18 people) - The use of local Aboriginal language in naming is meaningful (45% / 15 people)

+Most common reasons given in objection to the proposal were:

+- The word is difficult to pronounce (45% / 13 people) - Concerns that one continuous stretch of road will have three names (17% / - 5 people)

+Appendices

-Appendix A: Communications overview The following is a snapshot of outcomes of communications activities undertaken to support the consultation.
+Appendix A: Communications overview

+The following is a snapshot of outcomes of communications activities undertaken to support the consultation.
 Activities reached a range of audience segments via City of Sydney channels.

-Activity Outcome Sydney Your Say webpage 380 views COO letter To 1796 local residents and businesses on 1 July.
-Notification email to stakeholders To 53 unique stakeholders on 2 July.
+Activity Outcome Sydney Your Say webpage • 380 views COO letter To 1796 local residents and businesses on 1 July.
+Notification email to stakeholders • To 53 unique stakeholders on 2 July.
 On-street signage On-street signage was erected on Botany Road, O'Riordan Street west and east Sydney Your Say e-news Consultation was included in the Sydney Your Say e-newsletter on 15 July sent to 6650 subscribers.

-Appendix B: Communications activities Sydney Your Say web page
+Appendix B: Communications activities

+Sydney Your Say web page

+Ngameru is a word from the local Aborginal language of the Gadigal people - nga peev, muru (path).
+This means to see the way or 'compass', a manslarion included in the book.
+The Sydnay Language (2019) by Jakelin Troy

-Why we're doing this The word Ngamuru, linked to direction finding and locating of a path from one place to another, is well suited for this new avenus.
-The reference to path is particularly relevant as its main function will be to connect Green Square and Newsorks.
-Selecting an Aberignal word to name this new avenue will increase people's understanding and appreciation of Aberignal culture.
-This proposal recognises local Aberignal cultural heritage through naming and related interpretive state.
-As its meeting on 24 June 2024 Council resolved to seek community leedback on the proposed name.
-This is the first step in officially naming the road.
-How you can give feedback Consultation closes at 5pm on Thursday 25 July 2024.
+Why we're doing this

+The word Ngamuru, linked to direction finding and locating of a path from one place to another, is well suited for this new avenue.
+The reference to path is particularly relevant as its main function will be to connect.
+Green Square and Alexandria

+Selecting an Aberiginal word to name this new avenue will increase people's understanding and appreciation of Aborginal culture.
+This proposal recognises local Aborginal cultural hemage through naming and related interpretive signs.

+At its meeting on 24 June 2024 Council resolved to seek community leadback on the proposed name.
+This is the first step in officially naming the read.

+How you can give feedback

+Consultation closes at 5pm on Thursday 25 July 2024.

 We're unable to accept leedback after this time due to legislative deadlines.

-Complete our feedback form Email or post your submission You can give your feedback by small to sydneyyoursay@cityofsydneynswgovau or post to: Garoth Jenkins Senior Community Engagement Coordinator City Engagement Town Half House, Lovel 7, 456 Kent Street Sydney NSW 2000 Feedback may be published in publicly available reports at the end of the consultation period.
-Your name or organisation's name may appear in these reports with your leedback armbured.
+Email or post your submission You can give your feedback by email to sydneyyoursay@cityolsydneynsw.gov.au or post to:

+Caroth Jankins Senior Community Engagement Coordinator City Engagement Town Hall House, Lovel 7, 456 Kent Sineet Sydney NSW 2000

+Feedback may be published in publicly available reports at the end of the consultation period.
+Your name or organisation's name may appear in these reports with your leedback atmituted.
 If you would like your feedback to be kept confidential, please let us know when making your contribution.